Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 ### Duet 3 Mainboard 6HC
 [![sbc_setup_02.jpg](/manual/configuration/sbc_setup_02.jpg =50%x){.align-right}](/manual/configuration/sbc_setup_02.jpg){target=_blank}[![sbc_setup_03.jpg](/manual/configuration/sbc_setup_03.jpg =50%x){.align-right}](/manual/configuration/sbc_setup_03.jpg){target=_blank}
-1. Put the SD card in the SBC, connect the ribbon cable to the Duet 3, and connect a USB cable to the Duet 3 for power.
-Ensure there is NO SD card in the Duet itself.
+1. Put the SD card in the SBC.
-1. Note the orientation of the red stripe on the ribbon cable indicating pin 1.
+1. Connect the ribbon cable to the Duet 3 and SBC.
+Note the orientation of the red stripe on the ribbon cable indicating pin 1.
 1. It is acceptable, especially with longer ribbon cables than shown here, to route the cable around the back of the SBC, however pin 1 must connect as shown.
+1. Connect a USB cable to the Duet 3 for power.
+1. **Ensure there is NO SD card in the Duet itself.**
 1. Ensure the USB supply is sufficient to power the peripherals attached to the Pi, especially screens that do not have a separate power supply.
 [See here for more details on 5v power jumper position selection](https://docs.duet3d.com/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview#h-5v){target=_blank}.
 1. Using a Pi4 may require a separate power supply for both the Duet and Pi4 due to power draw.
 The same holds true if using peripherals that draw power via USB.